On the well-posedness of an anisotropically-reduced two-dimensional Kuramoto-Sivashinsky equation: Abstract

 \section{Abstract}

-The Kuramoto-Sivashinsky equation (KSE) arises in many diverse scientific areas, and are of much mathematical interest due in part to their chaotic behavior, and their similarity to the Navier-Stokes equations.
+The Kuramoto-Sivashinsky equations (KSE) arise in many diverse scientific areas, and are of much mathematical interest due in part to their chaotic behavior, and their similarity to the Navier-Stokes equations.
 However, very little is known about their global well-posedness in the 2D case.
 Moreover, regularizations of the system (e.g., adding large diffusion, etc.) do not seem to help, due to the lack of any control over the $L^2$ norm.
-In this work, we propose a new ``reduced'' 2D model that modifies the only linear part of (the vector form of) the 2D KSE in only one component.
-This new model shares much in common with the 2D KSE: it is fourth-order in space, it has an identical nonlinearity which does not vanish in energy estimates, and it has low-mode instability controlled by a single parameter.
+In this work, we propose a new ``reduced'' 2D model that modifies only the linear part of (the vector form of) the 2D KSE in only one component.
+This new model shares much in common with the 2D KSE: it is 4th-order in space, it has an identical nonlinearity which does not vanish in energy estimates, it has low-mode instability, and it lacks a maximum principle.
 However, we prove that our reduced model is globally well-posed.
 We also examine its dynamics computationally.
-Moreover, while its solutions do not appear to be approximations of solutions to the KSE, the solutions do seem to hold many qualitative similarities with those of the KSE.
+Moreover, while its solutions do not appear to be close approximations of solutions to the KSE, the solutions do seem to hold many qualitative similarities with those of the KSE.
 We examine these properties via computational simulations comparing solutions of the new model to solutions of the 2D KSE.